 Industry Analysis & Industry Trends

-The Biscuit Production industry in China experienced rapid growth in the past five years with industry revenue increasing at an estimated annualized rate of 15.7% to 2014.
-Industry revenue is expected to reach $25.2 billion in 2014, up 9.5% from 2013.
+Over the past five years, the Biscuit Production industry in China experienced growth, with industry revenue increasing at an estimated annualized rate of 6.8% to total $29.3 billion.
 Industry growth was stimulated by greater domestic demand, increasing private investment, the entry of foreign capital into China's manufacturing sector, and greater production that increased total industry output.

 Industry Report - Industry Investment Chapter